jbouder/webgpu-playground/README.md

   panel's histogram on each brush change — the CPU never rescans the rows.
   `engine.ts` (React-free) owns the buffers and brush state; panels render into viewports of one canvas (`render.wgsl`).
 Interactive at 10M rows.
+- **XPBD Physics** (`xpbd`) — a GPU particle-constraint physics engine (Extended Position-Based Dynamics), shown as cloth.
+Each frame runs a substepped solve: integrate → graph-colored distance constraints → spatial-hash self-collision (plus floor/sphere) → finalize, all as compute passes over storage buffers, then recomputes normals and renders the mesh.
+Sliders for substeps, gravity, wind, stiffness, and particle radius; drag to orbit.
 - **Semantic Search** (`semantic-search`) — paste a document; transformers.js
   embeds it in a Web Worker (WebGPU backend), and queries retrieve the most relevant chunks by cosine similarity, fully local.